cashubtc/nuts/XX.md

 in each of those two stages.
 First, the _funding token_ token is swapped to create the _deterministic outputs_
 (defined below) for each of the two parties.
-Some of the deterministic outputs are P2PK-locked to Bob's public key, and the remainder are of the deterministic outputs are P2PK-locked to Alice's public key.
+Some of the deterministic outputs are P2PK-locked to Charlie's public key, and the remainder are of the deterministic outputs are P2PK-locked to Alice's public key.

 All the proofs in the _funding token_ are in the same _active_ keyset, with fee rate `input_fee_ppk`.